cgeyskens/phd/image-analysis/synapse-counting/README.md

 You can set preprocessing parameters inside a JSON file that the pipeline uses.
 You can customize these parameters before you run the pipeline with a notebook: `notebooks/handcrafted_parameters` \
 Then you can copy these parameters in: `scripts/preprocess_params.json`

-### Parameter ranges for local peak maxima colocalization assessment
+### C. Parameter ranges for local peak maxima colocalization assessment
 For the local peak maxima colocalization, we need to set some ranges for certain parameters to detect local peak maxima's.
 1. pre_distance and post_distance: distance between individual (pre- and post) synaptic local peaks
 2. pre_threshold & post_threshold: threshold at which a local peak is detected